hallatore/MeshBlend-docs/Knowledgebase/Roadmap.md

 ## Things coming later

 🚀 **Even better performance** - Do the heavy parts of the shader in a downsampled pass, bringing high quality blending to all target platforms.

-🎨 **Support Substrate** - Support substrate materials the same way normal materials are supported.

-🪄 **Easier setup** - Make it easier to setup the shader patching without having to manually edit engine files.